Bikini Queen Julia Rose Blows Instagram’s Mind In Pink Swimsuit That Looks Like It’s Painted On

 Julia Rose has delivered a particularly eye-catching Instagram update.
 The model and social media sensation has somewhat of an unofficial status as the platform’s bikini queen, although today has seen the star switch up her two-pieces.
-Julia’s most recent swimwear update appeared to include an unusual and artsy edge, although it managed to deliver the feminine form via its unique print design.
+Julia’s most recent swimwear update appeared to include an unusual and artsy edge, although it managed to deliver the feminine form via its unique printed design.

 Julia’s photo showed her seated indoors.
 A helpful Los Angeles, California geo-tag placed the model out West, although Julia didn’t confirm whose home she was in.
 The brunette was seen with slightly lighter locks than she’s previously rocked, although eyes were likely on Julia’s killer swimsuit.
-Julia was sitting down and showcasing her great physique in a pink and somewhat-metallic one-piece that appeared almost painted on.
+Julia was sitting down and showcasing her great physique in a pink metallic one-piece that appeared almost painted on.
 It also boasted features that directly suggested a paintwork effect.
 The swimsuit’s front had artistic splashes of purple on it, with a finish that appeared to be replicating a woman’s front – chest and all.

 Julia posed for her photo with her left hand appearing to pull at the swimsuit’s lower half, with a downwards gaze that suggested she might be up to something.
 Of course, Julia’s look was complemented by pink eyeshadow to match her swimwear, although the model appeared to have opted out of any additional flourishes.